kamilzakiev/PowerBI-visuals/Tutorial/MobileGuideline.md

 Support small sizes of the visual.
 Visual should be mobile-friendly in Focus mode – it should be optimized for the mobile screen size and support both portrait and landscape orientations.
 Add new formatting options to change the size of visual elements (for example, of labels).
 Such improvement will allow users to customize visual for their dashboards on mobile devices.

 ### Performance
-It is good to have the same performance of the visual on mobile as in desktop browsers.
+It is good to have the same performance of the visual on mobile as on desktop browsers.

 ### Failover
 Visual should show descriptive error if it cannot be rendered on mobile devices for some reasons.